Stephen Paxson: Ministry with American Sunday School Union

-After his conversion in Sunday school, his enthusiasm knew no bounds.
+After his conversion to Sunday school, his enthusiasm knew no bounds.
 He soon left his job as a hatmaker, the family sold its home in Winchester, Illinois, and moved to a simple log cabin home on Hickory Hill in Pike County so that he could become a Sunday school missionary.
 His salary was one dollar a day.
 Highly motivated, Paxson worked on overcoming his handicaps.
-He learned to walk without showing his discomfort and overcame stuttering by practicing taking a deep breath and then expelling it slowly, accompanied by hand gesturers.
+He learned to walk without showing his discomfort and overcame stuttering by practicing taking a deep breath and then expelling it slowly, accompanied by hand gestures.

 Traveling on horseback, Paxson traveled and ministered in an area stretching from the Great Lakes to the Gulf of Mexico and from the Allegheny Mountains to the Rockies.
 He made a habit of always stopping to visit every child he met, hoping to persuade them to come to Sunday school.
 This habit became so ingrained that his horse learned to stop whenever a child was in sight.
 Because of this, he has been called "the Apostle to the children" (Willis, p.
-50) He kept his mind on the goal of establishing a Sunday school in every community, and he seized virtually every opportunity, talking to parents, town leaders and children.
+50) He kept his mind on the goal of establishing a Sunday school in every community, and he seized virtually every opportunity, talking to parents, town leaders, and children.
 His horse, it is said, automatically turned in at every school and church without command.